-The Bank did make loans to employees, and to employees of certain other related party companies, at interest rates below the comparable market rate.
-Such related party loans revert to market rate if the employee leaves the company.
-The employee loan scheme is no longer offered and loans to employees are now underwritten on an arms-length basis.
+The Bank makes loans to employees, and to employees of certain other related party companies, at interest rates below the comparable market rate.
+The loans revert to market rate if the employee leaves either the Bank or the related party company.